status-im/nimbus-eth1/waku/README.md

 # How to Build & Run

+## Prerequisites

+* GNU Make, Bash and the usual POSIX utilities.
+Git 2.9.4 or newer.
+* PCRE

+More information on the installation of these can be found [here](https://github.com/status-im/nimbus#prerequisites).

+## Build & Run

 ```bash
 make # The first `make` invocation will update all Git submodules and prompt you to run `make` again.
      # It's only required once per Git clone.
 You'll run `make update` after each `git pull`, in the future,